somaproject/acqboard/docs/operation/fiberio.rst

    :autoconvert:
    :pngdpi: 150

-Switch the current acqboard mode to \textsc{mode}.
-If changing to the RAW mode, the \textsc{chan} field is the 4-bit number of the raw channel you are reading from -- otherwise the field is ignored.
+Switch the current acqboard mode to **mode**.
+If changing to the RAW mode, the **chan** field is the 4-bit number of the raw channel to be transmitted.
+In all other modes, this field is ignored.

-Note that some mode transitions can take up to 300 ms; during this time the transmitted packet's CMDST will reflect the new mode, but the ``loading'' bit will be set until the mode has been entered.
+Note that some mode transitions can take up to 300 ms; during this time the transmitted packet's CMDST will reflect the new mode, but the **loading** bit will be high until the mode has been entered.
 Only once loading is completed will the CMDID be updated.

 Set Gain
 ^^^^^^^^